 - HELPS International HELPS is a Texas-based NGO committed to assisting the rural population of the developing world through education, healthcare, economic development and home transformation utilizing ONIL products.
 HELPS International’s first program was in Guatemala in 1984.
 Today, HELPS also operates in Nicaragua, Honduras, El Salvador, and Mexico, where it partners with CQC

-Rural and indigenous people in Mexico have traditionally cooked their meals inside, using a three stone fire.
+Rural and indigenous people in Mexico have traditionally cooked their meals inside, using a three stone open fire with a metal plate for cooking tortillas.
 Today, the most disadvantaged households continue to use these open fires for cooking.
-They cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation.
-We are working to provide high-efficiency plancha style cookstoves to families in rural Mexico.
+They cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation locally.
+We are partnered originally with HELPS International and more recently with Fuego Limpio when HELPS left Mexico, to support maintenance and construction of provide high-efficiency plancha style cookstoves to families in rural Mexico using either the original ONiL design or a version of it.

-- Each stove is expected to eliminate close to 3 tons of CO₂ per year, depending on the model and state of repair.
+- Each stove is expected to eliminate about 3 tons of CO₂ per year, depending on the model and state of repair.

-- Fuego Limpio become our partner for stoves constructed in Mexico after January 1st, 2015.
-FL has a high efficiency plancha stove to service the Mexican market.
-Prior to January 2015, HELPS International partnered with us in a program of carbon asset production and sale from its tens of thousands of ONIL cookstoves built to the date over the previous decade.
+- Fuego Limpio (FL) become CQC’s partner for stoves constructed in Mexico after January 1st, 2015.
+FL manufactures a high efficiency plancha stove in Mexico for the local market.
+Prior to January 2015.

 - COMACO Community Markets for Conservation or COMACO was launched in 2003 by the Wildlife Conservation Society of New York (WCS.org), the global arm of the world-famous Bronx Zoo, to pioneer innovative ways of preserving biodiversity, saving wildlife habitat, reducing hunger, and increasing farmer incomes.
 In exchange for farmers using improved forest and agriculture land management practices, COMACO pays them premium prices for farmers production of groundnuts, maize, soybeans and honey, marketing the products to urban consumers and regionally under the “It’s Wild’ logo.
 COMACO now has a membership of over 140,000 farmers.